Trump veto threat raises the prospect of year-end government shutdown

 Trump sparked a record 35-day government shutdown two years ago when he rejected a federal spending bill over what he said was insufficient funding for building a U.S.-Mexico border wall.

-Reporting by Andy Sullivan, additional reporting by Steve Holland; Editing by Scott Malone and Steve Orlofsky
+Reporting by Andy Sullivan, additional reporting by Susan Heavey and Steve Holland; Editing by Scott Malone and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.